SergiyStoyan/PdfDocumentParser/CliverRoutines/README.md

 # CliverRoutines

-CliverRoutines is a cross-platform C# lib providing what is needed in the most applications:
+CliverRoutines is a cross-platform C# lib providing what is needed in most desktop applications and not only them:

 - settings manager that supersedes .NET ConfigurationManager;
 - logger with multi-threading and session support;